 There are two separate disesases, Human Leishmaniasis and Canine Leishmaniasis.
 Canine Leishmaniasis is mostly found in the Mediterranean area.
 Similar to Malaria it is spread by an insect vector.
 The vector for Canine Leishmaniasis is a sandfly which only lives in warm, dry climates.
-The sandfly bites a dog infected with Leishmaniasis and spreads it to other dogs when it bites them.
+The sandfly bites a dog infected with Leishmaniasis and then spreads it to other dogs when it bites them.
 In extremely rare cases Canine Leishmaniasis can be spread to immuno-suppressed humans via the sandfly vector.
-The sandfly does not live on the Atlantic coast of Spain where many of the setters we rescue come from or in the UK.
+The sandfly isn’t present in the UK so the disease can not be spread there.

-If dogs do have a positive result, the test shows an antibody reading which gives an indication of how advanced the disease is.
+If dogs do have a positive result the test shows an antibody reading which gives an indication of how advanced the disease is.
 If they test positive we also do full blood tests to determine if their internal organs are affected and give them treatment to control the disease.
 Once the disease is controlled they can travel to the UK.
 When in the UK they initially need 6-monthly Leishmaniasis antibody tests to ensure that the disease has not become active again.
-After a period of time the test interval can drop down to annually.
-In practice none of the dogs we have rehomed to the UK following Leishmaniasis treatment have gone on to have another outbreak, all are in remission (and this is the typical pattern for these dogs once rehomed in the UK).
+After a period of time, if the disease is controlled, the test interval can drop down to annually.

 Sometimes they test low positive to Leishmaniasis.
 This means that they have been exposed to the disease but don’t have the active version (and don’t have any symptoms).
-They don’t normally need treatment although some vets choose to give them preventative treatment or treatment to boost their immune systems.
-Dogs in this category also need 6-monthly and then annual tests to ensure they don’t develop the active version of the disease.
+If tests show their internal organs are fine they don’t need treatment but they need regular tests to keep an eye on their antibody levels.

-A negative result indicates that they don’t have antibodies for Leishmaniasis.
-However it is possible for a dog to test negative but to be in the incubation period for the disease.
-The incubation period can last for many years so it is possible for a dog from Spain to develop Leishmaniasis up to several years after being adopted.
-For this reason it is really important for adopters of our dogs to be familiar with Leishmaniasis symptoms.
+A negative result indicates that they don’t have antibodies for Leishmaniasis at this time.
+However it is possible for a dog to test negative but to be in the incubation period for the disease for up to 7 years.
+For this reason it is really important for adopters of our dogs to be familiar with Leishmaniasis symptoms and for dogs from endemic areas to do regular tests.

 - Weight loss